Colettine Poor Clares: Expansion

 From Besançon her reform spread to Auxonne (1412), to Amiens.
 It began to spread outside France with foundations in Heidelberg, Germany (1444), and from there to other communities of Poor Clares around Europe.
 In total, 18 monasteries were founded before her death in March 1447.

 Colette established a reform community in Poligny in 1415, and from there another in Ghent in 1442.
 From Ghent, a Colettine community was established in Bruges in 1457.
-In 1857 Poor Clares from Bruges established a monastery at Notting Hill, London.
-In 1928, Bishop Francis Vaughan asked his cousin, Mother Felix Clare Vaughan, abbess of Notting Hill, to send sisters to his Welsh diocese, and the community of Ty Mam Duw was founded.

 For the monasteries which followed her reform, Colette prescribed extreme poverty, going barefoot, and the observance of perpetual fasting and abstinence.
 The Colettines follow their own Constitutions sanctioned in 1434 by the then-Minister General of the friars, William of Casale, and approved in 1448 by Pope Nicholas V, in 1458 by Pope Pius II, and in 1482 by Pope Sixtus IV.

 The community includes both cloistered nuns and extern sisters.

+Colettines in Ireland

+The Monastery of “Saint Damian’s of the Assumption” was founded in Dublin from the Carlow house in 1905.
+(Carlow had been founded from Levenshulme in Manchester.)
+In 2008, they were joined by the nuns from Southampton.
+The Colettine monastery in Cork was founded in 1914.
+There is also a community in Belfast, Northern Ireland.

+Colettines in Britain

+A community of Colettine Poor Clares was founded at Baddesley Clinton in 1850.
+It was the first community of Poor Clares of the Colettine Reform to be re-established in England after the Reformation.
+Reduced to four nuns, the house closed in January 2011 and the nuns dispersed to other communities of the order.

+In 1857 Poor Clares from Bruges established a monastery at Notting Hill, London, designed by Henry Clutton.
+Venerable Margaret Sinclair was a nun at Notting Hill.
+In 1970, the nuns moved to Barnet and the former convent was demolished to make way for a housing estate.
+The nuns of the Barnet community support themselves, in part, from the sale of the sisters’ homemade marmalade and jams.

+In 1865 a community was founded in York from Bruges at the instigation of Marcia, Lady Herries.
+St. Joseph's Monastery was designed by George Goldie.
+With numbers declining, the nuns moved to a smaller premises in Askham Bryan.
+The property in York was turned into student accommodation and apartments.